 In November 2008, Kansas voters in Johnson County invested in the county's future by voting for a one-eighth cent sales tax to fund Triangle initiatives.
-Those initiatives include the development of the National Food and Animal Health Institute at K-State Olathe, the KU Clinical Research Center in Fairway, Kan., and the Business, Engineering, Science and Technology Building at KU Edwards Campus and 10 new degree programs, including a bachelor's in biotechnology.
+Those initiatives include the development of the International Animal Health and Food Safety Institute at K-State Olathe, the KU Clinical Research Center in Fairway, Kan., and the Business, Engineering, Science and Technology Building at KU Edwards Campus and a range of new degree programs, including a bachelor's in biotechnology.

-Careers in Biotechnology

-This industry is so important to our society and we often don't even realize it.
+CAREERS IN BIOTECHNOLOGY This industry is so important to our society and we often don't even realize it.
 Breakthroughs in health care and biosciences research are achieved right here in the Kansas City region and are positively impacting the United States and beyond.
 This dynamic field offers a wealth of career opportunities ranging from research and development, to drug testing, to manufacturing and management, to sales and marketing, and quality control and assurance.
 Though options are limitless in this industry, all aspects of biotechnology are woven into these focus areas.
 The Career Pathway Diagrams on the following pages provide an overview of potential career options.
 Our industry, like many others, is experiencing a significant demand for highly-skilled individuals who can support the everevolving biotechnology needs of the animal health business.
-We need to cultivate the next generation of professionals committed to science, innovation and improving the lives of both animals and humans.

-MANUFACTURING

-Manufacturing involves the scale up and production of research compounds to make clinical grade commercial pharmaceuticals for use in clinical trials and in the general market.
+We need to cultivate the next generation of professionals committed to science, innovation and improving the lives of both animals and humans. - Scott Bormann, vice president, North America Commercial Operations, Merck Animal Health CAREER PATHWAYS: MANUFACTURING Manufacturing involves the scale up and production of research compounds to make clinical grade commercial pharmaceuticals for use in clinical trials and in the general market.
+Masters Degree:

-DIRECTOR OF MANUFACTURING
+Chemistry, Biology, or related field DIRECTOR OF MANUFACTURING Bachelors Degree:

-Chemistry, Biochemistry, Biology, Microbiology, Clinical Laboratory, or related field
+Chemistry, Biochemistry, Biology, Microbiology, Clinical Laboratory, or related field PROCESS ENGINEER

-PROCESS ENGINEER

 QUALITY ASSURANCE SPECIALIST

 QUALITY CONTROL TECHNICIAN

 BIOREACTOR OPERATOR

+Associates Degree or On-the-job Training:

 Biology, Chemistry, Biotechnology MANUFACTURING TECHNICIAN

 CELL CULTURE TECHNICIAN

 INSTRUMENT/CALIBRATION TECHNICIAN

-QUALITY CONTROL
+CAREER PATHWAYS: QUALITY CONTROL

 Quality control is an important area for biotech companies.
 Quality control testing helps ensure the identity, purity, potency and activity of products for the company.
 In other words, employees in quality control constantly make sure products are performing as expected, and adhere to the quality level expected throughout all steps in the production process.